AndiEcker/AcuSihotInterfaces/README.md

 #### Additional Action Command Line Options

-In most cases you want to restrict the synchronized/compared data from the source system to a small amount of data-records and/or -fields and for to prevent heavy data and system loads.
+In most cases you want to restrict the synchronized/compared data from the source system to a small amount of data-records and/or -fields and to prevent heavy data and system loads.

 Filters and other input parameters can be specified as action arguments directly after the system and record type of each Action command line option as a python dictionary literal.
 The key is identifying the argument type, e.g.